pmean/build-website/text/00/intention.md

 **Dropouts in an intention to treat analysis**

-Sometimes patients who don\'t comply with a prescribed treatment will also not comply with the measurement of the outcome.
+Sometimes patients who don't comply with a prescribed treatment will also not comply with the measurement of the outcome.
 For example, someone who stops taking a drug may also not show up for evaluation either.
 These people might more properly be labeled as dropouts rather